 West Queen West

 Toronto’s “second coolest neighborhood” as named by Vogue is also an important hub for art in the city with more than a few galleries well worth a visit.
-Stephen Bulger Gallery specializes in photography, Gallery 1313 houses four exhibition spaces showcasing local, national and international contemporary art; General Hardware Contemporary features contemporary painting, photography, sculpture, artwork on paper and video art; and Katharine Mulherin has been specializing in contemporary art since 1998.
+Gallery 1313 houses four exhibition spaces showcasing local, national and international contemporary art; General Hardware Contemporary features contemporary painting, photography, sculpture, artwork on paper and video art; other area galleries include Twist Gallery, and Birch contemporary to name a few.

 The west end of Toronto is where you’ll find the highest concentration of art galleries, but that doesn’t mean there’s a dearth of creativity in the east end.
 Making a trip east on the 501 Streetcar can net you some good results where art galleries are concerned.
-Parts Gallery was established in 2002 and continues to showcase contemporary photo-based art and painting by emerging and mid-career artists; Project Gallery is another east end spot featuring contemporary art, and you can also visit Urban Gallery and Studio 888 among others for your gallery fix.
+Dianna Witte Gallery (formerly Parts Gallery) was established in 2002 and continues to showcase contemporary photo-based art and painting by emerging and mid-career artists; Visions Gallery is another east end spot featuring contemporary art, and you can also visit Urban Gallery and Studio 888 among others for your gallery fix.